-The third and final example of numerous examples of accounting related wrong doing by Williamson and Miller that can be provided is the fact that Miller, unbeknownst to the Waggoners, received double reimbursement for \$54,504.08 in claimed, "generic expenses".
-(Ingram Affidavit, E. vol. 4, pp. 539-541) Specifically, Miller requested reimbursement from Williamson for claimed "generic" or "commonbenefit" expenses.
-After reconciliation of the amount requested with amounts previously paid, Williamson issued Miller a payment of \$54,504.08 of which Miller subsequently failed to deduct from his request for reimbursement for "generic" or "common-benefit" expenses from the Qualified Settlement Fund.
+Example No. 3 - Miller, unbeknownst to the Waggoners, received double reimbursement for \$54,504.08 in claimed, "generic expenses."
+Specifically, Miller requested reimbursement from Williamson for claimed "generic" or "commonbenefit" expenses.
+After reconciliation of the amount requested with amounts previously paid, Williamson issued Miller a payment of \$54,504.08 which Miller subsequently failed to deduct from his request for reimbursement for "generic" or "common-benefit" expenses from the QSF.
 Miller's failure to properly account for "generic" or "common-benefit" expenses resulted in his receiving and the Mississippi clients paying \$54,504.08 dollars more in "generic" or "common-benefit" expenses than was proper.
-(Ingram Affidavit, E. vol. 4, pp. 539 - 541).
+This factual issue also survived summary judgment.